LuisDiazUgena/Hack-A-Lamp/README.md

 Protocoder handles the interface, bluetooth (or BT) communication and color chosser.

 Also uses Mit App Inventor, so you can choose whatever app you prefer.
-App made with app inventor has some problems (check out below)
+App made with app inventor has some <a href="#Issues">issues</a> below (check out below)

 [BQ ZUM BT-328](http://www.bq.com/gb/products/zum.html) handles BT communication and drives RGB LEDs (It got a BT module integrated on the board and many other great things).